-Gina is a member of several cycling groups in the area including SWFL Critical Mass, Caloosa Riders Bicycle Club and her own group, Cape Christian Cycling.
+Gina is a member of several cycling groups in the area including SWFL Critical Mass, Caloosa Riders Bicycle Club and Cape Christian Cycling.
 All three groups promote bicycle awareness and safety.

 Gina has a Bachelor of Fine Arts Degree from Pennsylvania College of Art and Design and has been a graphic designer and web designer for more than 20 years.
-As a Creative Specialist, she hopes to use her years of experience to help Streets Alive accomplish their vision of fostering a livable community through activities, advocacy, education and service.
+As a Creative Specialist, she hopes to use her years of experience to help Streets Alive accomplish their vision of recreating safer places for cyclists and pedestrians in SWFL.